hamvocke/hamvocke.github.io/_drafts/testing_java.md

 Integration tests live at the boundary of your service.
 Conceptually they're always about triggerng an action that leads to integrating with the outside part (filesystem, database, etc).
 A database integration test would probably look like this:

-![a database integration test](/assets/img/uploads/dbIntegrationTest.png)
+![a database integration test](/assets/img/uploads/dbIntegrationTest.png) *A database integration test integrates your code with a real database*

     1. start a database
     2. connect your application to the database